harry1321/Grocery-Sales-Analysis/README.md

     - Go to the variables setting in airflow UI, and upload the `variables.json` under airflow directory.
     - Go to the connection setting in airflow UI, and in here you need to add a connection to your DBT cloud.
 For more instructions go to [Guides to Airflow and dbt Cloud](https://docs.getdbt.com/guides/airflow-and-dbt-cloud?step=1)
 4. Trigger ELT pipeline in airflow UI.
     - Once all the services are set, and we are ready to go.
+    - Since the dataset I used is a historical data, so you've to trigger the pipeline on your own.
-Now visit the dags you created and trigger ELT pipeline in airflow UI.
+    - Now visit the dags you created and trigger pipeline in airflow UI.
 5. Building your own dashboard
     - Visit [Looker Studio](https://lookerstudio.google.com/) and start to build your dashboard.